 Explore Lynden, Washington, home to one of the largest Dutch American communities in the United States.
 The city's Dutch Heritage is reflected in its storefronts, signage, and architecture.

-Making your own card is not just rewarding.
-It also shows that you put thought and effort into the card you present to a friend or loved one.
+Make your own greeting cards to demonstrate thought and effort to your friends and loved ones!
 These paper towel greeting cards are easy and fun.